-ITEM 6 - PERFORMANCE-BASED FEES AND SIDE-BY-SIDE MANAGEMENT
+ITEM 5 - PERFORMANCE-BASED FEES AND SIDE-BY-SIDE MANAGEMENT

 We do not charge performance-based fees for our non-discretionary investment advisory services.
 We do, however, recommend investment managers to our clients that charge performance-based fees.
-Notwithstanding secondaries-focused mandates, we do not typically offer performance-based fees for discretionary services, however, we can if a client is interested in this type of fee structure.
+Notwithstanding secondaries-focused mandates, including CASA, we do not typically offer performance-based fees for discretionary services, however, we can if a client is interested in this type of fee structure.
+With respect to CASA, the fund will charge clients both management and performance fees within the investment vehicle.
+For some clients, those fees may be more than what is paid for their advisory or investment management services.
+Any recommendation by CA to invest in a CA commingled investment vehicle should be viewed with this conflict in mind.
+Discretionary clients of CA will be provided notice of proposed investments in a CA comingled investment vehicle where such conflict exists and an opportunity to elect not to invest.